-Wait a moment … an actress and a mysterious being with superpowers?
+Wait a moment … an actress and a mysterious handsome man with superpowers who appears to be in his 20s but is actually hundreds of years old?
 Doesn’t this sound familiar?
-Yes, this is the Chinese drama “inspired” by My Love from the Star and the looks of the male lead, Korean model Kim Tae Hwan, won’t let you easily forget it.
+Yes, this is the Chinese drama “inspired” by My Love from the Star.
 But no worries: Even though there are some similarities, this is clearly not a remake.
-In fact, it is fun to see how the writer comes up with a different story, given the similar premise.
+In fact, it is fun to see how the writer comes up with a different story given the similar premise.
 The drama is also different in tone – more crazy over-the-top comedy chunks (balanced by some serious action/thriller aspects) and less heart-wrenching melo parts.
-It’s sort of like an indie version of the MLFTS blockbuster with its big stars and its big budget.
-Okay, enough of these comparisons.
-What I really want to say is this: This drama can completely hold its own and the sooner you abandon any comparisons to MLFTS, the more fun you have watching it.

-Other details: There are 28 episodes but each episode is only 45 minutes long.
-So in the end, it’s more like a 21 episode K-drama timewise.
+There are 28 episodes but each episode is only 45 minutes long.
+So in the end, timewise it’s more like a 21-episode K-drama.
 The episodes’ intro section (about one and a half minutes long) gives away too much, so I highly recommend skipping it.
-Sometimes the show feels a little heavy-handed (e.g. there’s an episode consisting almost only of flashbacks) and the ending could be improved.
-These are minor issues.
-Two drawbacks, though: The intentional over-acting comes with a price – we are more amused but we are also less emotionally engaged.
+Other drawbacks: Sometimes the show feels a little heavy-handed (e.g. there’s an episode consisting almost only of flashbacks) and the ending is disappointing.
+And the intentional over-acting comes with a price – we are more amused but we are also less emotionally engaged.
 Plus, there is a change of tone and focus two-thirds of the way in from a mix of rom-com and thriller with a touch of melo vibe to mostly thriller.
 Some people might like that.
 Me – not so much.
-Very good (first 2/3), good (last 1/3).
+Good.

 MGTV (China).
 Written by Shui Qian-Mo.